Rosemary Tonks

 Rosemary Tonks (17 October 1928 – 15 April 2014) was an English poet and author.
-After publishing two poetry collections, six novels, and pieces in numerous media outlets, she disappeared from the public eye following her conversion to Fundamentalist Christianity in the 1970s; little was known about her life past that point, until her death.
+After publishing two poetry collections, six novels, and pieces in numerous media outlets, she disappeared from the public eye following her conversion to fundamentalist Christianity in the 1970s; little was known about her life past that point, until her death.

 Early life and marriage

-Rosemary Desmond Boswell Tonks was born 17 October 1928 in Gillingham, Kent, the only child of Gwendoline (née Verdi) and Desmond Tonks, a mechanical engineer.
-Desmond, who died of blackwater fever in Africa before Rosemary's birth, was the nephew of the surgeon and painter Henry Tonks, an official war artist on the Western Front during World War I and then professor of fine art at the Slade during the 1920s.
-Desmond's brother Myles was married to Gwendoline's sister Dorothy (the aunt who was later to provide Rosemary with refuge in Bournemouth, when Rosemary's life crisis had become unbearable alone).
+Born Rosemary Desmond Boswell Tonks in Gillingham, Kent, she had a difficult childhood.
+She was the only child of Gwendoline (née Verdi) and Desmond Tonks.
+Her father was the nephew of Henry Tonks, the surgeon, painter, and in the 1920s, professor of fine art at Slade.
+A mechanical engineer, Desmond died of blackwater fever in Africa before Rosemary was born.
+She spent her early years in and out of different schools and children's homes.
+Already suffering in her childhood from troubling eye conditions, Tonks was nevertheless an enthusiastic reader and writer from a young age.

 Tonks attended boarding school at Wentworth college in Bournemouth.
+While still at school, she wrote the story which would form her authorial debut when BBC radio broadcast it in 1946.
+She published children's stories while a teenager, the first in 1946, which she also illustrated: On Wooden Wings: The Adventures of Webster.

-Rosemary published children's stories while a teenager.
-In 1949, she married Michael Lightband (a mechanical engineer, and later a financier), and the couple moved to Karachi, where she began to write poetry.
+In 1949, aged 20, she married Michael Lightband (who became a senior partner in a consulting structural engineering practice and later, a financier), and the couple moved to Karachi for his work, where she began to write poetry.
 Attacks of paratyphoid, contracted in Calcutta, and of polio, contracted in Karachi, forced a return to England.
-She lived in Paris in 1952–53, before returning to London where she settled with her husband in Hampstead.
+She lived in Paris in 1952–1953, before returning to London where she settled with her husband in Hampstead.
 They later divorced and lived several doors from each other for some years.